 Dr Joel Nathan Rosen

-associate professor, department of sociology and anthropology, Moravian College, Bethlehem, Pennsylvania; author, The Erosion of the American Sporting Ethos: shifting Attitudes Toward Competition
+associate professor of sociology and anthropology, Moravian College, Bethlehem, Pennsylvania; author, The Erosion of the American Sporting Ethos: shifting attitudes toward competition

-Dr Joel Nathan Rosen is an associate professor in the department of sociology and anthropology at Moravian College in Bethlehem, Pennsylvania.
+Dr Joel Nathan Rosen is an associate professor of sociology and anthropology at Moravian College in Bethlehem, Pennsylvania.
 His research focuses primarily on the relationship between human activity and stratification as informed by cultural idioms such as music and sport.